-LEIC HISTORYThe Law Enforcement Innovation Center (LEIC) is one of five agencies of the University of Tennessee Institute for Public Service focused on serving the law enforcement community and community public safety.
-LEIC comprises professionals in the areas of law enforcement and public safety, executive leadership and management, community education, safe and secure schools, internet and information technology, seminar and conference development and curriculum development.
+The Law Enforcement Innovation Center (LEIC) is one of six agencies of the University of Tennessee Institute for Public Service focused on serving the law enforcement community and community public safety.
+LEIC is comprised of professionals in the areas of law enforcement and public safety, executive leadership and management, community education, safe and secure schools, internet and information technology, seminar and conference development and curriculum development.
 Additionally, LEIC uses a pool of researchers, educators, law enforcement executives, homeland security advisors, and community members to serve law enforcement and other public safety agencies and community organizations.

-The National Forensic Academy™ (NFA™), one of LEIC’s program, is a premier training venue for crime scene investigators.
+The National Forensic Academy™ (NFA™), one of the programs at LEIC, is a premier training venue for crime scene investigators.
 The NFA is nationally known for delivering consistently excellent training and technical assistance in areas as broad as cold cases, missing and unidentified persons, forensic photography and bloodstain pattern analysis.
 Using state-of-the-art facilities from classroom, laboratory to the newly implemented Outdoor Forensic Training Center, participants not only receive the best in expert instruction, but also the best training facilities available.
-The outdoor facility was developed with the guidance of Dr. Bill Bass who originated the nationally recognized “Body Farm”, and this addition mirrors what he originally created allowing participants to experience human decomposition, skeletal remains recovery, cadaver searches and entomology related to human remains.
+The Outdoor Forensic Training Center (OFTC) at LEIC, is a facility developed with the guidance of Dr. Bill Bass, who originated the nationally recognized “Body Farm”.
+This addition to LEIC training facilities mirrors what Dr. Bass originally created allowing participants to experience human decomposition, skeletal remains recovery, cadaver searches and entomology related to human remains.

-To meet the leadership challenges facing today’s law enforcement officers, LEIC offers a wide variety of leadership training from first line, mid-level, command and emerging leadership challenges.
-To meet the request of both the TN Chiefs and Sheriffs, LEIC offers a five-week, comprehensive leadership school hosted on the UT Chattanooga campus.
-Rivaling programs offered by the FBI National Academy, Northwestern or Southern Police Institute, LEIC’s South Eastern Leadership Academy (SELA) does not run consecutive weeks in order to allow smaller agencies to reduce the impact of staffing vacancies over a long-term program.
+To meet the leadership challenges facing today’s law enforcement officers, LEIC offers a wide variety of leadership training from first line, mid-level, command, and emerging leadership challenges.
+To meet the request of both the TN Chiefs and Sheriffs, LEIC offers a five-week, comprehensive leadership academy hosted on the UT Chattanooga campus.
+Rivaling programs offered by the FBI National Academy, Northwestern or Southern Police Institute, the Southeastern Leadership Academy (SELA) at LEIC does not run consecutive weeks in order to allow smaller agencies to reduce the impact of staffing vacancies over a long-term program.

-LEIC’s newly acquired firearms simulator provides the most current and innovative technology to aid in law enforcement training decision making.
+LEIC has a firearms training simulator, which provides the most current and innovative technology to aid training in law enforcement decision making.
 Providing a 300-degree visual platform, it enables the participant to deal with both distractions and multiple threats from varied sources.
 With the aid of technology incorporated into the system, participants are also cognizant of aggressor threats that provide “real world” stress and anxiety to shooting situations.
 Branching scenarios allow for de-escalation techniques to be employed rather than deadly force options.

-LEIC’s specialized training courses incorporate adult learning and experiential involvement to provide not only a learning environment, but skill development.
-Examples include School Resource Officer certification, Crime Prevention Through Environmental Design, Vulnerability and Threat Assessment, Active Shooter Response or Work Place Violence Prevention, Instructor Development, Community Oriented Policing and a host of other topics that meet today’s policing needs.
+Specialized training courses at LEIC, incorporate adult learning and experiential involvement to provide not only a learning environment, but also skills development.
+Examples include School Resource Officer (SRO) certification, Crime Prevention Through Environmental Design, Vulnerability and Threat Assessment, Active Shooter Response or Work Place Violence Prevention, Instructor Development, Community-Oriented Policing and a host of other topics that meet today’s policing needs.

 In addition to its other capabilities, LEIC has experience in effectively organizing and supporting meetings and conferences.
-From developing agendas and identifying speakers and faculty to developing background papers, PowerPoint presentations, and other written materials, LEIC has managed or supported numerous conferences and meetings.
-In 2017, LEIC provided over 71 training deliveries, having served over 2800 participants and 101 agencies.
+From developing agendas and identifying speakers and faculty, to developing background papers, PowerPoint presentations, and other written materials.
+LEIC has managed or supported numerous conferences and meetings, and in 2017, LEIC provided over 71 training deliveries, having served over 2800 participants and 101 agencies.
 This was accomplished with ten staff and over 60 contracted training associates.